-Corn tomato avocado salad is made with corn, avocados, grape tomatoes, red onion, and cilantro.
-All tossed together in a delicious dressing made from olive oil, lime juice, lime zest, and garlic.
+Corn tomato avocado salad is fresh and brightly flavored made with sweet corn, avocados, juicy tomatoes, onion, and cilantro tossed in a delicious lime and garlic dressing.

 Recipe Ingredients